Top Ten Tips for the Transition to Kindergarten

 here to help you-and so is your teacher!"

 Debbie Weinstock-Savoy, Ph.D., is a Freedman Center

 Presenter, licensed psychologist, and the mother of three children.

 She has over twenty years of experience consulting with parents and

-Our professional presenters travel to many area communities, delivering popular workshops to enthusiastic audiences of parents, educators, employee groups, and the general public.
+We send our professional presenters to many area communities, delivering workshops to audiences of parents, educators, employee groups, and the general public.